SWC-Advanced-Microscopy/swc-advanced-microscopy.github.io/_pages/services.md

 * Automated slide-scanning.
 * Automated, high-throughput, serial section 2-photon imaging of whole organs.
 * Tissue clearing and lightsheet microscopy.
 Clearing technique development.
-* _In-vivo_ functional imaging: assistance, microscopy upgrades, and maintenance.
+* _In vivo_ functional imaging: assistance, microscopy upgrades, and maintenance.
 * Advice on data analysis and microscope hardware.
 * Assistance with construction of custom equipment for any imaging-related project.
 * Help with programming data-acquisition devices.